Juneteenth: 'I hate the way it came about, but I’m glad it’s here'

 “It’s a blessing for the holiday to be recognized for Black vendors and the Black community, it’s good to get everybody together and get some of these businesses going,” Jimmie McDonald said.

-HV Neighborhood Transformation will be holding its official kickoff of Forty Days of Peace next Saturday at Crystal Lake Park.
+HV Neighborhood Transformation will be holding its official kickoff of Forty Days of Peace next Saturday at Crystal Lake Park in Urbana.

 With Saturday’s event cut short, it gave some of the merchants some extra time to celebrate the recognized holiday how they pleased.